 How AI Helps Personalization

-The growing e-learning industry's focal problem is? systemizing and delivering an abundance of information from?users.
+E-learning app development companies are now struggling with systematization of massive amounts of information.
 Artificial intelligence plays a significant role in tackling information flow and tailoring it to the users' preferences.

 AI bots are now accountable for generating about 20% of the content, and provide about 85% of customer service interactions.
 Thus, AI makes learning more personalized via content recommendations, role-based-learning, and auto-generated learning content.